even4void/aliquote/content/post/networks-graphs-and-visualization.md

 ![](/img/20100418221053.png)

 Also, on [Flickr][Flickr] one can found a very [big network][big network] including only people with at least 50 or 10 mutual contacts.
 By not allowing overlaps between the nodes, the network is spread out, and relationships are made clearer.
 There are four very distinct clusters for the first case (50 mutuals friends).

+{{< fluid_imgs
+  "pure-u-1-2|/img/20100418221523.png"
-{{< gallery album="2" >}}
+  "pure-u-1-2|/img/20100418221559.png" >}}

 [Processing][Processing] is an open-source programming language and environment allowing for dynamic graphics.
 I have to give it a try.
-It will probably save time doing some sophisticated animation of 3D data with [Python][Python] and [Pygame][Pygame]… I also heard about [Prefuse][Prefuse], which seems basically to provide similar functionalities, albeit for Java programming.
+It will probably save time doing some sophisticated animation of 3D data with [Python][Python] and [Pygame][Pygame].
+I also heard about [Prefuse][Prefuse], which seems basically to provide similar functionalities, albeit for Java programming.

 ### Additional references